Americans quit their jobs at a record pace in August

 The government said Friday that job gains were weak for a second straight month in September, with only 194,000 jobs added, though the unemployment rate fell to 4.8% from 5.2%.
 Friday's hiring figure is a net total, after quits, retirements, and layoffs are taken into account.
 Tuesday's report, known as the Job Openings and Labor Turnover Survey, or JOLTS, includes raw figures, and showed that total hiring in August fell sharply, to 6.3 million from 6.8 million in July.

-The data is “highlighting the immense problems businesses are dealing with,” said Jennifer Lee, an economist at BMO Capital Markets, told The Associated Press.
+The data is “highlighting the immense problems businesses are dealing with,” said Jennifer Lee, an economist at BMO Capital Markets, in an email.
 “Not enough people.
 Not enough equipment and/or parts.
 Meantime, customers are waiting for their orders, or waiting to place their orders.
-What a strange world this is.”
+What a strange world this is."

 Quits also rose the most in the South and Midwest, the government said, the two regions with the worst COVID outbreaks in August.